koad/koad-dot-sh/README.md

 ```

 ### connect to shell
-to the locally running runtime enviroment
+to the locally running runtime environment
 ```bash
 astro shell
 ```